dotnet/intro-to-dotnet-web-dev/6-publish/README.md

 Welcome!
 In this lesson, we'll teach you how to publish your web apps from the previous weeks' activities to Azure!
 We'll do this using Azure App Service.

+## What is Azure?

+Azure is a cloud platform designed to simplify the process of building modern applications.
+You can host all kinds of applications on Azure!

 ## What is Azure App Services and why are we publishing our apps?